Background pattern

 INSTRUCTIONS FOR CORRECT ADMINISTRATION

-Foscavir does not contain preservatives and once the sterility seal is broken, the solution must be used within 24 hours.
+Foscavir does not contain preservatives, and once the sterility seal is broken, the solution must be used within 24 hours.

 From a microbiological point of view, the product must be used immediately.
-If not used immediately, the storage conditions and time before use are the responsibility of the professional and should not exceed 24 hours stored between 2 and 8 °C, unless reconstitution has taken place in controlled and validated aseptic conditions.The individual doses of Foscavir to be dispensed can be transferred aseptically to infusion bags by hospital pharmacy services.
-The physical-chemical stability of Foscavir and of dilutions in equal parts with sodium chloride 9% (9 mg/ml) or glucose 50 mg/ml, in PVC bags, is 7 days.
+If it is not used immediately, the storage conditions and time before use are the responsibility of the professional and should not exceed 24 hours, stored between 2 and 8 ºC, unless the reconstitution has taken place in controlled and validated aseptic conditions.
+The individual doses of Foscavir to be dispensed can be transferred aseptically to infusion bags by hospital pharmacy services.
+The physical-chemical stability of Foscavir and its dilutions in equal parts with 9% sodium chloride (9 mg/ml) or 50 mg/ml glucose, in PVC bags, is 7 days.

 Dosage